Bombonas/BatallaDeRazas/README.md

 The files are in the M02 directory.

-With both files executed with the user 'root', now you can run the project in Eclipse.
+With both files executed with the user 'root', now you need to import the libriry 'mysql-connector-java-8.0.15.jar' and run the project in Eclipse.

 ## Authors